 The good thing is that the power to choose is yours!

-How do I find the best electricity plan?
+How can I find the cheapest electricity plan in Texas?